 On June 30, 1996 the IGS reference frame changed from the International Terrestrial Reference Frame ITRF93 to ITRF94; on March 1, 1998 it changed from ITRF94 to ITRF96; on August 1, 1999 it changed from ITRF96 to ITRF97; on February 27, 2000 it changed from ITRF97 to the IGS realization of ITRF97 known as IGS97; and on December 2, 2001 it changed from IGS97 to the IGS realization of ITRF2000, known as IGS00.
 These changes in reference frames potentially introduce discontinuities into the IGS combined Earth orientation series.
 However, the IGS Final combined series EOP(IGS) 95 P 02 and the accumulated IGS SINEX combined series EOP(IGS) 00 P 02 used here have had each of these segments aligned to IGS00.
 Thus, to within the uncertainty in determining the corrections required to align each segment to IGS00, the IGS combined series EOP(IGS) 95 P 02 and EOP(IGS) 00 P 02 used here should be reasonably homogeneous.
-They were, therefore, concatenated together; one set of bias-rate corrections and uncertainty scale factors were determined for them, as described below.
+They were, therefore, concatenated together with one common set of bias-rate corrections being determined for them, as described below.

 Discontinuities can also be introduced into the JPL quick-look GPS LOD series by the above changes in the IGS reference frames or by other changes in processing strategy.
-In fact, discontinuities at Modified Julian Date (MJD) 50956 (May 23, 1998) and MJD 51391 (August 1, 1999) were empirically found in this series by differencing it with a reference combination of independent measurements.
-Therefore, the JPL quick-look GPS LOD series was partitioned into 3 segements with separate bias-rate and uncertainty scale factors being determined for each segement, as described below.
+In fact, discontinuities at Modified Julian Date (MJD) 50956 (May 23, 1998), MJD 51391 (August 1, 1999) and MJD 52383 (April 19, 2002) were empirically found in this series by differencing it with a reference combination of independent measurements.
+Therefore, the JPL quick-look GPS LOD series was partitioned into four segments with separate bias-rate corrections and a common uncertainty scale factor determined for each segment, as described below.